 Satan can fine-tune the course of this world (Zeitgeist), customizing it depending on whom he may seek to murder.
 We need to be thinking and vigilant.

-Most of us are living in the midst of the end-time manifestation of Babylon the Great.
-We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+Most of us are living in the end-time manifestation of Babylon the Great.
+We can resist her influence if we understand what makes her so attractive to us.

 Currently, Europe is not looking very Beastly.
 John Ritenbaugh continues his look at history and current events to show that Babylon is the world's anti-God system and that Roman institutions inspire Israelite culture even today.